noSpamProxy/Reports/Get-NspLicenseReport_(Database)/Readme.md

 **Default:** (local)
 Sets a custom SQL server which must contains the instance and the database of the intranet-role.

+### WithEncryptionDetails
+Enables a detailed report for the encryption module.
+The output will be splittet into SMIME/PGP encryption and decryption and PDF Encryption.

 ## Outputs
 Report is temporary stored under %TEMP% if the report is send via by E-Mail.
 If the parameter <NoMail> is used the files will be saved at the current location of the executing user.